This article may contain compensated links. Please read disclaimer for more info.

 What is Paris Known For

+Paris is famous for many things!.
 Paris is a cultural city.
 The main attractions in Paris include the Eiffel Tower, The Louvre Museum, the Orsay Museum, Notre Dame de Paris, and the Sacré Coeur in Montmartre.

 Paris is also the world capital of luxury.
 You will find most French luxury brands in the Triangle d’Or (Golden Triangle), an area in Paris 8 delimited by avenues Montaigne, Champs-Élysées, and George-V.